 Have you ever ridden in an arena where there seems to be a spooky corner, or a scary side, or a monster behind the mirror?
 You horse just doesn’t want to go there, and quite frankly, neither do you?
 You said yes?
 Let’s take a deeper look into the eyes of the riding boogie man and if in fact, this is real or our mind playing tricks..

 Often these scenarios start off quite innocent.
-Maybe your horse had a little shy or a look or spook, when they past something that scares them.
-Such as a duck flying from the pond beside the arena, or maybe a kangaroo pops through the trees as you are trotting down the long side, or your horse has never seen a mirror before.
+Maybe your horse had a little shy or a look or spook, when they passed something that scares them such as a duck flying from the pond beside the arena, or maybe a kangaroo pops through the trees as you are trotting down the long side, or your horse has never seen a mirror before.
 Circumstances happen to all of us from time to time, but how you respond to them makes all the difference!

 If you have already decided that something is going to go wrong, where do you think your focus is will be?
 When you expect your horse to shy at a particular place in an arena, you automatically get ready to react and respond to what you think is going to happen, before it actually does.

-If you are finding yourself in this situation and ready to find a positive solution, then here's is what you can do –
+If you are finding yourself in this situation and ready to find a positive solution, then here is what you can do –

 Stop talking and thinking about it before it even happens!

 I am always amazed by the number of riders who tell me exactly what their horse is going to do, before they even get on the horse.
 Thinking about something, then talking about it, and finally feeling like it is already happening, is the best way to recreate the same results.
 If you don’t want to experience it again then just STOP IT and start to think, talk about and imagine your horse just walking and trotting past the mirror calm and relaxed.

 Now I can just hear some of you saying: “That might work in the walk and trot but definitely not in the canter.”
 Can I point out that you are doing it again!
 Didn’t you hear me before?
 I said STOP IT…….